RuiminHuang/Real-time-Implementation-of-CycleGAN/Description-of-Model-Structure/README.md

 The differences between Sub_Network1 and Sub_Network2, as well as between Sub_Network2 and Sub_Network3, are easy to recognize.
 The differences are marked in the figure with black rectangles.

 > There is an image below.
-If you don't see the image, please check your network or go directly to the images folder under the current path to download "all_model.jpg".
+If you don't get the image, please check your network or go directly to the images folder under the current path to download "all_model.jpg".

 ![all_model](images/all_model.jpg)